epsilon537/boxlambda/_posts/24-07-05-interrupts.markdown

 - A **Non-Maskable Interrupt** (NMI) port, which I'll also leave unconnected until I find a good use for it.

 RISC-V defines 32 IRQ IDs.
 Ibex maps the timer interrupt to IRQ ID 7 and the fast interrupts to IRQ IDs 16 to 31.

-I'm using the same mapping to connect the IRQs to the [PicoRV DMA Controller](https://boxlambda.readthedocs.io/en/latest/components_picorv_dma/), i.e. Ibex and PicoRV see the same set of interrupts with the same IRQ_IDs/ISR bit positions.
-Note, however, that the PicoRV doesn't directly support interrupts.
-The PicoRV microcode detects signaled interrupts by polling its Interrupt Status Register.
-Check the PicoRV DMA Controller link earlier in this paragraph for more details.

 This table lists the BoxLambda interrupts and the events they report: